Spanish coup of July 1936 in the Albacete province: July 23, Thursday

 In the night hours the rebel Guardia Civil convoy from Hellín, commanded by Serena and agreed to report in loyalist headquarters in Murcia, changed direction.
 They reverted North and having detoured Hellín, via Elche de la Sierra they reached Albacete in the early hours of dusk.

 In course of the day the loyalists consolidated their positions in eastern comarcas of the province, especially as new troops from Murcia and Cartagena, led by comandante José Balibrea Vera, were arriving at Hellín.

+Since assuming control the Albacete rebels kept airing radio messages; initially they declared adhesion to the patriotic movement started in Morocco, later they highlighted their isolated position and asked for assistance.
+On July 23 Franco, at the time in Tetuan, broadcast a vague pledge to provide help to Albacete.
+The same day he contacted Cabanellas and Queipo de Llano, requesting them to send aircraft with ammunition and air support, respectively from Zaragoza (300 km away) and Seville (400 km away).
+A contemporary historian claims that Franco was perfectly aware such assistance was out of the question, and that he was merely jockeying for future leadership position among the rebels commanders.

 July 24, Friday

-Having consolidated their positions the government units resumed offensive towards the West.
+Having consolidated their positions the government units resumed offensive towards the west.
 One column headed by Gillis proceeded from Almansa, another one headed by Balibrea proceeded from Hellín.
 Both columns converged near Chinchillas, where they were joined by the local military unit which stayed loyal to the government and for 4 days remained encircled.
 Two aircraft tried to bomb Guardia Civil positions in Albacete, but inaccurate pounding produced death of 4 civilians, including 2 women and 1 child.
 The rebel commanders were contemplating withdrawal, but as there were not enough vehicles available, Molina decided that no one would be left behind and all the rebels would accept the battle.
 He deployed his men at the Eastern outskirts of the city, bridges were blown up, railway tracks were torn and roadblocks were set.

-In course of the day the insurgents in the provincial capital were joined by reinforcements called from locations not seized by the loyalists yet, e.g. a large detachment of Guardia Civil arrived from Villarrobledo.
-Villarrobledo was left defended only by the local Falangists, yet in the afternoon of that day the militiamen arriving from the Toledo province already entered the city and the urban combat ensued.
+In the course of the day the insurgents in the provincial capital were joined by reinforcements called from locations not seized by the loyalists yet, e.g. a large detachment of Guardia Civil arrived from Villarrobledo.
+Villarrobledo was left defended only by the local Falangists, yet in the afternoon of that day the militiamen arriving from the Toledo province had already entered the city and urban combat ensued.